 Economic indicators such as inflation rates and the strength of the US dollar significantly influence price determination and should be closely monitored.
 Market volatility is another important factor; high liquidity in gold futures markets allows for swift trade execution, which is vital during periods of turbulence.

-Deciding between long and short positions based on anticipated price movements is also essential.
-A well-calibrated hedge can shield against adverse price changes, optimizing the effectiveness of the hedging strategy.
+Deciding between long and short positions based on anticipated price movements is essential.
+A well-calibrated hedge can shield against adverse price changes, optimizing the hedging strategy's effectiveness.

 Examples of Benefiting From Hedging